The Cost of Compliance: Time & Money

 Outsourcing: Do Your Homework

 Financial Institutions (FIs) big or small have to be cautious considering Outsourcing compliance can present risks to data security as well as risks to proprietary trading and confidential information on strategies and operations.
 As such, an organization will want its third-party compliance provider to take appropriate measures to protect the security of the organization’s data, as well as be able to discharge their duties accordingly.
-Aside from the recommended approach stipulated by the Monetary Authority of Singapore when outsourcing compliance, FIs should also consider the following:
+Aside from the recommended approach stipulated by the Monetary Authority of Singapore when outsource compliance, FIs should also consider the following:

 - At the request for proposal stage or third-party vetting stage, clearly, define the data security requirements and expectations for the security environment.

 - During the provider selection process, assess the provider’s IT security and business continuity capabilities and plans.

 - In contracting, require the provider to maintain a client-specific security and control environment.